-Employers must give men and women equal treatment in the terms and conditions of their employment contract if they are employed on:
+Employers must give men and women equal treatment in the terms and conditions of their employment contract if they are employed to do:

 - 'like work' - work that is the same or broadly similar

-- work rated as equivalent under a job evaluation study (See: Recruitment and management)
+- work rated as equivalent under a job evaluation study (see: Recruitment)

 Employees are also entitled to know how their pay is made up.
 For example, if there is a bonus system, everyone should know how to earn bonuses and how they are calculated.

 The Equality Act 2010 makes it unlawful to prevent employees from having discussions to establish if there are differences in pay.
-An employer can require their employees to keep pay rates confidential from people outside of the workplace,
+However, an employer can require their employees to keep pay rates confidential from people outside of the workplace.

 Payment and reward systems - Acas business solutions